With AODocs, you can automatically calculate the following elements in your documents:

 - Don't combine custom scripts with calculated properties because the order of execution is not guaranteed.
 This is a permanent restriction.

-Note: We’d love to receive your feedback on calculated properties!
+Note: We’d love to receive your feedback on calculated elements!
 Create a feature request in our Community.